evydsg/CodeAcademy_Python/README.md

 #### Overview
 Welcome to the "Reversed List" repository!
 This project contains a Python function that tests whether the second list is the reverse of the first list.

+### String Methods README
+#### Overview
+Welcome to the String Methods repository!
+This repository serves as a guide to the powerful world of string methods in Python.
+If you find yourself working with strings, these methods will likely become invaluable tools in your coding arsenal.

+#### What You've Learned
+In this lesson, we covered various string methods that can help you manipulate and work with strings efficiently.
+Here's a quick recap of what you've learned:

+- upper(), .title(), and .lower(): Adjust the casing of your string.
+- split(): Takes a string and creates a list of substrings.
+- join(): Takes a list of strings and creates a new string.
+- strip(): Cleans off whitespace or other noise from the beginning and end of a string.
+- replace(): Replaces all instances of a character or string in a string with another character or string.
+- find(): Searches a string for a character or string and returns the index value where it is found.
+- format(): Allows you to interpolate a string with variables.

 ### Evy Guenda